google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 working with a reference-to or copy-of the original `DataFrame`.

 Take for instance this example.
-We create a new `DataFrame`, `df`, and then store a reference to the orginal `DataFrame` in the variable `df2`.
+We create a new `DataFrame`, `df`, and then store a reference to the original `DataFrame` in the variable `df2`.
 When we then ask to sort `df2` and modify it in-place, we change the original `DataFrame`.
 -->